Knowledge Hub

 FCA’s change in control regime – What you need to know

-If you’re planning a corporate transaction or increasing your stake in a UK financial firm, understanding the rules on change in control in the Financial Services and Markets Act 2000 (‘FSMA’) is essential.
+If you’re planning a corporate transaction involving a UK-regulated financial firm, getting to grips with the change in control regime under the Financial Services and Markets Act 2000 (FSMA) is vital.

 What is the purpose of the regime?

 The FCA and PRA need to know who owns or controls each of the firms that they oversee.
-This is because these controllers can greatly influence how these firms operate, so the regulators need to be sure that all firms are run by suitable people and can be properly supervised.
+This is because these controllers can significantly influence how these firms operate, so regulators need to ensure that suitable individuals run all firms and can be properly supervised.

-Part 12 of FSMA sets out that before anyone can start controlling, increase their control past certain thresholds, they must get approval from the FCA or PRA.
+Part 12 of FSMA stipulates that before anyone can start controlling or increase their control beyond certain thresholds, they must obtain approval from the FCA or PRA.
 They also need to inform these authorities if they are planning to reduce their control.

 What is a controller?